gshanbhag525/Third_Eye/README.md

  - Change the motor speed by the bar under the camera view

 ####App:
+1. App using AppInventer:

 The Android app is build under [MIT App Inventor 2](http://ai2.appinventor.mit.edu/), so no detail source code, just a project folder, which you can edit it with App Inventor 2.
+The project files are under html_server/Android_App folder.

+2. App using Android Studio:

+The Android app is built using android studio .
-The project files are under Android_App folder.
+The project files are under project_files/Controller folder.